 Substance Abuse 31

 DRUG AND ALCOHOL PREVENTION PROGRAMS (DAAPP) 31

 On-Campus Alcohol and Substance Abuse Resources 31

-12 Step Recovery Programs Error!
-Bookman rk not defined.
+12 Step Recovery Programs 32

-Detoxification and Outpatient/Inpatient RehabilitationFacilities by CountyError! defined.
-Bookmark not
+Detoxification and Outpatient/Inpatient RehabilitationFacilities by County 33

 SEXUAL MISCONDUCT 34

-Reporting and Prevention of Dating Violence, Domestic Violence, Sexual Assault, and Stalking34
+Reporting and Prevention of Dating Violence, Domestic Violence, Sexual Assault, and Stalkin ng34

 Prevention Education Programs 35

 How to be an Active Bystander 36

 Prevention and Risk Reduction 36

-Procedure Victims Should Follow in the Case of Alleged Dating Violence, Domestic Violence Assault or Stalking -
+Procedure Victims Should Follow in the Case of Alleged Dating Violence, Domestic Violence, Sexual Assault or Stalking

 How to report Dating Violence, Domestic Violence, Sexual Assault or Stalking 39

 Options about the involvement of law enforcement and campus authorities 40

 Who is a perpetrator?
 40

 Who is a victim?
 40

 When is there lack of consent?
 40

 Who is responsible for a sexual attack?
 41

 Complainant's Rights 41

-College and Community Counseling and Support Services for those affected by Sexual Misco onduct42
+College and Community Counseling and Support Services for those affected by Sexual Misconduct .
+42

 On-Campus Assistance 42

 College Support Services 42

 On- Campus Resources 42

 Counseling for Employees 43

 CUNY Work Life Program (800) 833-8707 43

 Contacting outside agencies 43

 The City University of New York Policy on Sexual Misconduct 44

-Investigation and Disciplinary Procedure for Allegations of Dating Violence, Domesti Sexual Assault and Stalking pursuant to CUNY's Policy on Sexual Misconduct
+Investigation and Disciplinary Procedure for Allegations of Dating Violence, Domestic Violence Sexual Assault and Stalking pursuant to CUNY's Policy on Sexual Misconduct

 Consent 45

-CUNY's Policy on Sexual Misconduct requires affirmative consent to sexual activity 7 45
+CUNY's Policy on Sexual Misconduct requires affirmative consent to sexual activity 45

-Definitions of Sexual Assault, Dating Violence, Domestic Violence and Stalking under State Law
+Definitions of Sexual Assault, Dating Violence, Domestic Violence and Stalking under New Young

-Pertinent Sex Offenses and Criminal Sanctions Under New York State Penal and Crimin Procedure Laws
+Pertinent Sex Offenses and Criminal Sanctions Under New York State Penal and Criminal Procedure Laws 47

 Admission of Sex Offenders 48

 Campus Sex Crimes Prevention Act 48

 Searching for Level 1 sex offenders (or those with a pending risk level): 48

 Missing Students 48

 ADDITIONAL LINKS TO CUNY POLICIES AND PROCEDURES 49

-Crime Statistics for Brooklyn College 2017-2019 50
+Crime Statistics for Brooklyn College 2018-2020 50

 Unfounded Statistics 52

 Definitions of Geography 52

 On-Campus 52

 Non-Campus Building or Property 52

 Public Property 52

 Uniform Crime Reporting (UCR) Federal Definitions related to Clery 52

 CAMPUS MAP 55